MathanKumararivalagan/Django-Documentation-management/README.md

 -
 FEATURE
 -
--Where staffs can maintain and view the Project Documentation.
+*Where staffs can maintain and view the Project Documentation.
--Also they can Filter and retrive documentations by the students BATCH and ROLL NUMBER.
+*Also they can Filter and retrive documentations by the students BATCH and ROLL NUMBER.
--Staff's can update/Delete/Add new students .
+*Staff's can update/Delete/Add new students .
--And also the abstract is automatically readable by staff's.
+*And also the abstract is automatically readable by staff's.

-BUILD WITH:
+BUILD WITH
 -
--Python
--Django
+*Python
+*Django
--HTML, CSS, and JS
+*HTML, CSS, and JS

+INSTALLATION
+-
+*Clone the repository: git clone https://github.com/MathanKumararivalagan/Project-Documentation-management.git *Navigate to the project directory:  cd Abstract_Reader
+*Install dependencies: pip install django
+*Set up the database: python manage.py makemigrationsand python manage.py migrate *Create a superuser for admin access: python manage.py createsuperuser *Start the development server: python manage.py runserver

 CONTIRBUTING
 -